jayjdemitri/laravel-mui/BUILDLOG.md

 Stepped back had a think most will never see the mess that exsisted before this commit

-- Removed Everything in the resources/js folder except app and bootstrap (Commited here)
+- Removed Everything in the resources/js folder except app and bootstrap (Re-Commited here)
+- Updated react folder structure
+- Restored Most of the page .tsx files creating a very simple template to display page name and call the needed head
+- Went through all the controllers correcting calls the used to render `Auth/<PAGENAME>` that now only render from a single level

 ```